katiemcmillin/GitHub_Pages/README.md

 Make sure that your project is working - it does not make sense to deploy a broken app!

-Next, make sure that all changes to your code are committed to _master_ in your local repository.
+Next, make sure that all changes to your code are committed to _main_ in your local repository.

 Although not necessary, go ahead and push the latest commit to _origin_:<br>`$ git push origin master`